The number of accessible paths in the hypercube: Proof of Theorem 3

 We now turn to the lower bound.
 Let $L\mapsto f(L)$ be a function diverging more slowly than $\ln L$:

 It is sufficient to show that

 because

-where we used that $x\mapsto\proba^x(\open\ge1)$ is a non-increasing function.
-Taking $L$ large in \eqref{lb} assuming \eqref{condcor} gives the lower bound.
+where we used that $x\mapsto\mathbb{P}^x(\Theta\ge1)$ is a non-increasing function.
+Taking $L$ large in (\ref{lb}) assuming (\ref{condcor}) gives the lower bound.

-It now remains to show \eqref{condcor}.
-We consider a tree started from $x=[\ln L-f(L)]/L$, and call~$m$ the number of nodes at first level with a value between $x$ and $(\ln L)/L$.
-This number~$m$ is a binomial of parameters $L$ and $f(L)/L$.
+It now remains to show (\ref{condcor}).
+We consider a tree started from $x=[\ln L-f(L)]/L$, and call~$m$ the number of nodes at the first level with a value between $x$ and $(\ln L)/L$.
+One has $m \sim\operatorname{Bin}(L, f(L)/L)$, that is $m$ is a binomial of parameters $L$ and $f(L)/L$.
 Conditionally on $m$, the probability to have no open path in the tree is smaller than the probability to have no open path through these $m$ specific nodes.
-Thus by summing over all possible values of $m$ we get:
+Thus by summing over all possible values of $m$, we get: